dgroomes/vanilla-kafka/spring-seekable/README.md

 ### TODO

-  * Why doesn't this work?
+  * DONE (wow, it was my bad all along! i never cleared the queue).
+Why doesn't this work?
 It appears to seek to the beginning but no messages get printed out that indicate any messages were actually re-processed.
-  * Shorten the shutdown hook timeout.
+  * OBSOLETE (fixed with queue thing) Shorten the shutdown hook timeout.
 It is by default 30 seconds.
 If you stop Kafka while the app is still running, then when you go to shut down the app it will take 30 seconds to shut down.
-  * The test is flaky.
+  * DONE (fixed with queue thing)The test is flaky.